South Africa’s rand firms after a surprise rate cut

 Despite the technological innovations, South Africa has one of the most advanced forex trading scenes in the world and it also managed to create it by itself.

 This time around there was a factor of the right timing as well but since SA definitely put in a lot of work to get to here it is right now when it comes to the forex trading scene.
-When the forex regulations became too harsh across Europe, brokers started to look for an alternative and South Africa was offering them just that. are now famous worldwide and the market itself has a reputation for easy-entrance, paired with favorable regulations.
+When the forex regulations became too harsh across Europe, brokers started to look for an alternative and South Africa was offering them just that.
+Forex brokers in South Africa are now famous worldwide and the market itself has a reputation for easy-entrance, paired with favorable regulations.

 Soon Africa became a force hub, but it was not without its complications.
 Along with hundreds of brokers that decided to enter the market, there were a lot of fraudulent brokers who ended up scamming a lot for South Africans, primarily younger men.
 This trend became so common that the SA the government had to get a tight grip on their forex brokers and the regulations around the forex market and since they’ve managed to keep the fraudulent activity to a minimum.